D- 96-12: Greenhouse Certification Program for Export of Greenhouse-grown plants to the United States

 Definitions of terms used in the present document can be found in the Plant Health Glossary of Terms.

 1.0 General requirements

 - Plant Protection Act, S.C.
 1990, c.
 22

 Canadian Food Inspection Agency Fees Notice, Canada Gazette: Part I (as amended from time to time)

 The CFIA is charging fees in accordance with the Canadian Food Inspection Agency Fees Notice.
-For information regarding fees associated with imported product, please contact the Import Service Centre (ISC).
-Anyone requiring other information regarding fees may contact any local CFIA office or visit our Fees Notice Web Site.
+For information regarding fees associated with imported product, please contact the National Import Service Centre.
+Anyone requiring other information regarding fees may contact any local CFIA office or visit our Fees Notice.

 Only those plants that are grown within an enclosed structure (greenhouse) for most of their growing cycle and, where the conditions for growth within the structure are strictly regulated, are eligible for inclusion in the Canadian Greenhouse Certification Program.